killercup/quicli/docs/commit.md

-# Generate a commit message
+# Commit message generator with serde and reqwest

 Let's start a new tool that outputs helpful commit messages.
 We can use it in case we can't come up with one ourselves,